Mayuri-Chan/pyrofork/compiler/docs/template/methods.rst

 Available Methods
 =================

-This page is about Pyrogram methods.
+This page is about Pyrofork methods.
 All the methods listed here are bound to a :class:`~pyrogram.Client` instance, except for :meth:`~pyrogram.idle()` and :meth:`~pyrogram.compose()`, which are special functions that can be found in the main package directly.